b3nn3tt/Kali-Linux-Setup-Tool/README.md

 In all sections ensure that there are no spaces, as the spaces between them act as a delimiter within the script itself.
 Adding additional spaces in any individual section of your entry will result in failure to clone.

 ## WIP
-This script is still being actively worked on, therefore sections 4 and 5 on the main menu do not yet work.
-Also, whilst some modest debugging has taken place, there are likely to be a few snags here and there - if you find any, let me know!
+This script is still being actively worked on.
+Whilst some modest debugging has taken place, there are likely to be a few snags here and there - if you find any, let me know!